Jeydin21/Munchyroll/README.md

 #### 2. Backend Repository (Consumet API)
+> [!TIP]
+> If you already have a backend URL from somewhere, you can skip this step and go to step 3

 1. Clone the backend repository and install the dependencies:
 ```bash
 $ git clone https://github.com/consumet/api.consumet.org.git